-Note that different degrees of compression of amoebae towards the surface can also affect the magnitude and exponent of the TAMSD trajectories of vacuoles.
-In these lines, for instance, a dramatic reduction of the TAMSD (at a constant exponent) was recently reported for diffusion of DNA chromosomal loci in compressed Escherichia coli cells.
-Additional dynamic fluctuations of shapes and sizes of vacuoles also impact their diffusive properties (see also the discussion in $\operatorname{Ref}^{71}$ ).
+Note that different degrees of compression of amoebae toward the surface can also affect the magnitude and exponent of the TAMSD trajectories of vacuoles.
+In these lines, for instance, a dramatic reduction in the TAMSD (at a constant exponent) was recently reported for diffusion of DNA chromosomal loci in compressed Escherichia coli cells.
+Additional dynamic fluctuations of shapes and sizes of vacuoles also impact their diffusive properties (see also the discussion in Ref.
+71).

-Finally, and quite naturally, the physical mechanisms of two-dimensional motion of AC cells on adhesive supports may differ from those for many natural threedimensional media.
-The tracking process in three dimensions may, however, be very challenging, see Ref. for the recent SPT advances.
-More sophisticated tracking methods may help to unveil new details of functioning of this pathogenic system.
-Such methods should have a better localization precision of vacuoles. higher recording frequencies, smaller effects of cell-tocell variability, advanced vacuole-size control, as well as better control over possible noise sources (vibrations of the setup table, fluctuations of the light intensity, etc.).
+Finally, and quite naturally, the physical mechanisms of twodimensional motion of AC cells on adhesive supports may differ from those for many natural three-dimensional media.
+The tracking process in three dimensions may, however, be very challenging; see Ref.
+118 for the recent SPT advances.
+More sophisticated tracking methods may help unveil new details of functioning of this pathogenic system.
+Such methods should have a better localization precision of vacuoles, higher recording frequencies, smaller effects of cell-to-cell variability, advanced vacuole-size control, as well as better control over possible noise sources (vibrations of the setup table, fluctuations of the light intensity, etc.).
 These questions point the directions for future research.